 The Four Nations meeting is a chance for Wales to compete against Scotland, England and Ireland for a series of trophies.
 There is usually a mixture of men’s, ladies’ and mixed teams.

-At last season’s Four Nations in 2016 Wales beat England and Scotland but were defeated by Ireland, who took a triple crown (otherwise known as the Grand Slam) by beating England and Scotland as well – the closest that the Four Nations ever has to an overall champion.
+At last season’s Four Nations in 2017 Wales again beat England and Scotland but were defeated by Ireland, who for a second year running took a triple crown (otherwise known as the Grand Slam) by beating England and Scotland as well – the closest that the Four Nations ever has to an overall champion.

 The trophies that Wales will be trying to retain or win back are: